Gaurishh/amul-protein-products-notifier/README.md

 - **Single Run Mode**: Executes once for testing purposes
 - **Configurable Timing**: Adjustable intervals based on requirements
 - **Background Operation**: Designed to run as a background service
+- **Uptime Robot Integration**: The `/scrape` endpoint is called every 10 minutes by Uptime Robot service to ensure continuous monitoring and prevent the scraper from going idle

 #### **Email Notification System**